 Misunderstandings happen in the most loving relationships.
-They usually begin with misinterpretations of what is said and the meaning that is intended.
-No evil intention is necessary.
+They usually begin with misinterpretations of what is said, no evil intention necessary.

-Given our human imperfections, especially in our communication skills, they are likely to happen again and again; therefore, it makes sense to learn from them.
-That way, we improve our understanding of ourselves and others if and when they occur.
+Given our human imperfections, especially in our communication skills, they are likely to happen again and again; therefore, it makes sense to learn from our misunderstandings when they occur.

 Misinterpretation: An Illustration

 The four year old girl was playing with her red beach ball.
 She threw it against the brick fence then ran to pick it up and throw it again.
 In the past weeks, she had done the same thing without any problem, but today the ball was not cooperating, she thought.
 Every time she bent down to pick it up, she felt a pain in her side.
-She blamed the ball for making her bend over, and for the pain which followed that action.
-She decided to leave the ball where it was on the ground.
+She blamed the ball for the pain, and refused to pick it up.
 That night, she had emergency surgery to remove an inflamed appendix.

 - Her side hurt.

-- The pain must have originated with the ball.
+- The ball must have initiated the pain.

 The Correct Interpretation